CliquePH: Higher-Order Information for Graph Neural Networks through Persistent Homology on Clique Graphs: Our Method

 the maximum size $r$ for the clique graphs can be defined arbitrarily according to the data at hand (e.g., by taking the value that leads to a clique graph with a number of nodes that is least $5\%$ the number of nodes in the original graph).
 We start from the $3$-vertex clique graph, as the information about nodes and edges is already present in the original graphs, while the higher dimensions are the ones in which GNNs struggle.
 This step can be done just once, as pre-processing on all graphs in the dataset.

+The motivation behind the use of clique graphs is threefold: (1) several works have proposed methods for efficiently enumerating all cliques in large graphs~\citep{CAZALS2008564,10.1145/3409964.3461800,VASSILEVSKA2009254,10.1145/362342.362367}, (2) cliques are heavily studied in graph theory and have a vast amount of applications (e.g., see \citep{evans2010clique}), and (3) cliques have already been used successfully to improve performance on GNNs \citep{bouritsas2022improving}.

 In practice, we use $r=5$ in our experiments as available datasets tend to have a very small number of cliques larger than that.
-When dealing with real-world graphs, several works have proposed methods for enumerating all cliques in a graph that in practice have a fast runtime~\citep{CAZALS2008564,10.1145/3409964.3461800,VASSILEVSKA2009254,10.1145/362342.362367}.
-In all datasets considered in our experiments, we have been able to perform this pre-processing step for each dataset, up to $r=5$, within 1 hour.
-For instance, complete preprocessing time on MNIST dataset for up to 3-cliques, up to 4-cliques, and up to 5-cliques takes 36.4 min, 58.1 min, and 60.7 min consecutively.
+In all considered datasets, we have been able to perform this pre-processing step up to $r=5$, within 1 hour.
+For instance, complete preprocessing time on MNIST dataset for up to 3-cliques, up to 4-cliques, and up to 5-cliques takes 36.4 minutes, 58.1 minutes, and 60.7 minutes.